google-deepmind/lab/docs/users/build.md

 Instructions for installing Bazel can be found in the [Bazel install guide](https://docs.bazel.build/versions/master/install.html).

-You may need to deal with some details concerning Lua and Python dependencies.
-Those are documented in a [separate section](#lua-and-python-dependencies) below.
+You may need to deal with some details concerning Python dependencies.
+Those are documented in a [separate section](#python-dependencies) below.

 ## Step-by-step instructions for building and running